eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     aptitude install git cmake gcc
     # or others

-On macOS, installing XCode from the App Store should be adequate.
+On macOS, installing XCode from the App Store should be sufficient.

 Native Installation for Linux and macOS
 '''''''''''''''''''''''''''''''''''''''